-TERM PROJECT: An application of what you learned about the radiative processes to the measured source properties (e.g., with JVLA, Chandra, XMM-Newton, NuStar, Swift, Hubble, Fermi LAT etc.) with the goal to infer physical properties of the source and/or determine its nature.
-You will need to write a detailed report about your investigation and submit by the date specified in the course schedule (see above).
-You will also need to present your investigation to the rest of the class and answer questions.
-Think of this as a short, research-grade paper.
-The report needs to be prepared in Latex (preferred) or other word processor.
-There are some important intermediate steps in this process.
-Please see the course schedule for details and due dates for the intermediate steps.
+TERM PROJECT: A proposal to study a high-energy object or phenomenon with the observatory of your choice (e.g., Chandra, XMM-Newton, NuStar, Swift, Hubble, etc.) represents your independent term project.
+You will need to write the proposal and submit by the date specified in the course schedule (see above).
+You will also need to present your proposal to the rest of the class and defend it (imagine the Time Allocation Committee).
+Examples of successful observing proposals will be distributed after the midterm.
+There are some important intermediate steps in the process of proposal preparation.
+Please see the course schedule for details and due dates for the intermediate steps (see above).

 CLASS ATTENDANCE AND PARTICIPATION: The class attendance and participation are very important.
 They are part of the grade (see above).
-To do well in this course, you should (1) come to class and pay attention during the lecture, (2) answer questions when they are posed by the instructor, (3) ask questions in class when you don't understand something, have an idea, or just curious about something related to the lecture topic, (4) perform simple tasks at the whiteboard when requested by the instructor, (5) be courteous and friendly to your fellow students and the instructor.
+To do well in this course , you should (1) come to class and pay attention during the lecture, (2) answer questions when they are posed by the instructor, (3) ask questions in class when you don't understand something, have an idea, or just curious about something related to the lecture topic, (4) perform simple tasks at the whiteboard when requested by the instructor, (5) be courteous and friendly to your fellow students and the instructor.